Go to top

 9. The natural distortion of replication - mutations

-10. Special features of biological evolution (based on the gerepedelution process) with its perfecting ratchet mechanism
+10. Special features of biological evolution (based on the gerepedelution process) with its perfecting evolutionary ratchet mechanism.

-Detailed understanding of these issues is key to understanding the emergence and further development of life.
+Detailed understanding of these issues is the key to understanding the emergence and further development of life.

 O b s t a c l e s i n u n d e r s t a n d i n g:

-5. in biological evolution, the genes are modified in the subsequent generations of individuals but not in individuals during their life cycle
+5. In biological evolution, the genes are principally modified in the subsequent generations of individuals but not in individuals during their life cycle

-8. phenomenon of nesting and intermingling of gerpedeluiton stages in biological evolution; multiple sorage of genetic designs in one individual living object (DNA and mitochondrial DNA); emergence of memetic designs
+8. Phenomenon of nesting and intermingling of gerpedeluiton stages in biological evolution; multiple storage of genetic designs in one individual living object (for instance: DNA and mitochondrial DNA); emergence of memetic designs